-The Maryland Court of Special Appeals reversed a $5.1 million (reduced to $1.25 million by the cap) lead paint verdict in a 91 page opinion written by Judge Shirley M. Watts.
+The Maryland Court of Special Appeals reversed a $5.1 million (reduced to $1.25 million by the cap) lead paint verdict in a 91-page opinion written by Judge Shirley M. Watts.

 The first 58 pages of this opinion are facts.
-But there are two real issues: (1) did plaintiff’s expert, a pediatrician, have the necessary qualifications to render the opinions that the lead exposure at defendant’s property caused the brain injuries alleged in this case, and (2) did the trial court properly sanction the defendant and his lawyer for alleged willful discovery violations.
+But there are two real issues: (1) did plaintiff’s expert, a pediatrician, have the qualifications to render the opinions that the lead exposure at defendant’s property caused the brain injuries alleged in this case, and (2) did the trial court properly sanction the defendant and his lawyer for alleged willful discovery violations.

-So on to the real issue: the qualification of the expert.
+So on to the actual issue: the qualification of the expert.
 The court found that even though the pediatrician was a licensed doctor and all, he really was not qualified or even prepared to render an opinion in this case.
-He had limited experience in treating kids with lead paint poisoning, never evaluating or diagnosing children with lead exposure or even following the progress of kids with lead exposure.
+He had limited experience in treating kids with lead paint poisoning, never evaluating or diagnosing children with lead exposure, or even following the progress of kids with lead exposure.
 In fact, he did not even recall treating a child for lead poisoning.
 His qualifications, distilled down to their essence, appear to be that he is a pediatrician who keeps up with the medical literature.

 You can find the opinion in City Homes v.
 Hazelwood here.